-Caution: This Coming of Age Sex Story contains strong sexual content, including Consensual, Sister, BDSM, Light Bond, Sex Toys, Babysitter, .
+Caution: This Coming of Age Sex Story contains strong sexual content, including Consensual, Sister, BDSM, Humiliation, Light Bond, Exhibitionism, Sex Toys, Babysitter, .

 Desc: Coming of Age Sex Story: Chapter 1 - This is the story about Taylor Swift - No, not THAT Taylor Swift.
 Just a girl who shares the same name and her life in Cherry Lawn Estates.
 It has a slow build to set up the characters.